raspberrypilearning/stamping-app/en/step_3.md

 ## App interface
-First it's time to design your graphical user interface (GUI) for the Stamping app.
-The GUI will includes the menu - ingredients and buttons - as well as the design area of the window where the user will create their design.
+First it's time to design your Graphical User Interface (GUI) for the Stamping app.
+For your appthe GUI will include a menu with ingredients and buttons as well as the design area of the window where the user will create their picture or pattern.

 --- task ---
 Design your interface.

 Think about what you want the graphical user interface to look like.
 How much space will you need for the menu?
 What buttons do you need?
-You will make them in the next step  but you need enough space for them when you are planning.
+You will make them in the next step but you need to plan enough space for the buttons.
 Do you want to add a graphic and/or colour to the design area?

 ![Image of labelled interface](images/labelled_interface.png){:width="400px"}